 The SAE Bachelor of Film is a hands-on filmmaking course covering tactile hard skill elements of filmmaking in the modern era.
 New forms of film distribution have changed the film-viewing environment but the foundation skills needed to create films are still core to the future of film production.

-Soft skills are invaluable attributes for students and are taught through the organizing of film productions at the student level.
-Communication, scheduling, and organizational skills are the core of the Studio Units delivered in Stage II alongside the foundational skills learned.
-Creation of high-quality short films with high production values lead students through this combined technical and people-oriented delivery giving them the springboard to all areas of filmmaking.
+Soft skills are invaluable attributes for students and are taught through the organising of film productions at the student level.
+Communication, scheduling, and organisational skills are the core of the Studio Units delivered in Stage II alongside the foundational skills learned.
+The creation of high-quality short films with high production values leads students through this combined technical and people-oriented delivery giving them the springboard to all areas of filmmaking.

-Each degree program is broken up into discrete stages, each designed to promote different skills.
+Each degree programme is broken up into discrete stages, each designed to promote different skills.

 Stage I – Foundational Skills Development